Health officials worry as untraceable virus clusters emerge

 The World Health Organization defines a “global pandemic” as a disease spreading on two continents, though some public health experts would call an outbreak a pandemic if the spread is over a wide area or across many international borders.

-The newest red flag: Iran reported 18 cases, including four deaths, in just two days.
+The newest red flag: Iran has reported 28 cases, including five deaths, in just days.
 The cluster began in the city of Qom, a popular religious destination, but it's not clear how.
 Worse, infected travelers from Iran already have been discovered in Lebanon and Canada.

-In South Korea, most of the more than 280 new cases detected since Wednesday are linked to a church in the city of Daegu and a nearby hospital.
+In South Korea, most of the hundreds of new cases detected since Wednesday are linked to a church in the city of Daegu and a nearby hospital.
 But health authorities have not yet found the “index case,” the person among the church’s 9,000 followers who set off the chain of infections.

 There also have been several cases in the capital, Seoul, where the infection routes have not yet been traced.
 In Europe, Italy saw cases of the new virus more than quadruple in a day as it grapples with infections in a northern region that apparently have spread through a hospital and a cafe.